sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-8/hana-cloud-mission-trial-8.md

 5. Review and create your instance.

     When completed, the HDI container will appear as shown below.
+The calculation view created in the next tutorial will be deployed into this HDI container.

     ![HDI Container created](hdi-container-created.png)